ELF-Lab/OjibweMorph/NounSpreadsheets/README.md

 | NA_VVw   | Class 2B		   | na long vowel w        		| "ikwe"				 | /ikwew2/				  |
 | NA_Vw    | Class 3		   | na short vowel w        	   	| "inini"				 | /ininiw2/			  |

 The pairs above (1A/1B, 4A/4C, 5A/5B) represent the "regular" versus "shorter" stem distinction.
-The "shorter" stems appear with a word-final short vowel, as evident in the lemmas.
+In the singular, the "shorter" stems appear with a word-final short vowel, as evident in the lemmas.
 This vowel is present in the spreadsheets, and gets deleted unless the stem is short, where short is defined by having a single short vowel in the stem (monosyllabic stem with short vowel nucleus).
 At present, there are no known cases of the animate Class 5B (shorter na consonant y stems), but in principle this is possible so accounted for in the spreadsheets.
 Nichols (2010) indicates that the word for "paddle" _abwi_ (/abwy2/) is animate for some speakers, but this variation is not represented in the OPD.
 Class 5B does occur with a number of examples in the inanimate paradigms.

 In the NA_C and NA_Cy classes, the singular form includes a short vowel, which usually gets deleted, unless the stem is short (as in "makwa" and "aki").